elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 If we're trying to go and galvanize attention towards better practice.

 **Michaela:**: [00:25:32] So on your head you also wrote.
-What we call legacy code is exactly what you would expect when developers turn over his I fast error, dent code turnover.
+What we call legacy code is exactly what you would expect when developers turn over his fast error, dent code turnover.
 Right.
 So for me to seems very much it, legacy code has to do with the loss of the knowledge about the code base.
 Right?
 So if you're, and this sometimes has to do with the technology as well.